takumawatari/steel-flows-sankey/README.md

 ## Citation
 If you find this repository useful for your work, please cite the associated paper below.
-> Watari, T. et al. () Global stagnation and regional variations in steel recycling, Resources, Conservation and Recycling, under review
+> Watari, T. et al. (2025) Global stagnation and regional variations in steel recycling, Resources, Conservation and Recycling